The Day Before the Berlin Wall Construction Warning Sign

 The plot is based on a "legend" that was still being told by U.S. Army soldiers in Berlin in the mid-1970s.
 According to the legend, we had advance knowledge of the wall, and we knew that the East-German troops who were going to build it had been told to halt construction if the Americans were to take aggressive action to stop them.

 In Hill's version of the tale, a young American sergeant is the one who gets this piece of intelligence, but he is in East Berlin and has to get back to his unit to report it.
 The Stasi (the East German secret police) are prepared to kill to keep him from reporting it.
 They have killed his postmistress, and framed him for her murder.
 Now it is not only the Stasi, and the Vopos (the East-German "People's" Police), but also the West-Berlin municipal Polizei and the U.S. Army MPs who are after him.
-It's the day before construction is scheduled to start, and time is running out, so the sergeant is running as fast as he can.
-The key question of the novel is "even if he is lucky enough to make it back across the border, will anybody in the West believe what he has to say and take action on it before it is too late?"
-History says that he either didn’t make it, or they didn't believe him, or ….
-You will have to read the book to find out what the third "or" is.
+It’s the day before construction is scheduled to start, and time is running out, so the sergeant is running as fast as he can to prevent the wall from being built, and to keep himself out of jail.

 There is an encrypted mesage on page 112.
 Try your hand at breaking it in our Cryptologic Contest.